twbs/bootstrap/site/docs/4.5/components/modal.md

 ### Accessibility

-Be sure to add `role="dialog"` and `aria-labelledby="..."`, referencing the modal title, to `.modal`.
+Be sure to add `aria-labelledby="..."`, referencing the modal title, to `.modal`.
 Additionally, you may give a description of your modal dialog with `aria-describedby` on `.modal`.
+Note that you don't need to add `role="dialog"` since we already add it via JavaScript.

 ### Embedding YouTube videos